Want to run a B&B?

 • Opportunities to promote Special Offers and Discounts

-• Inclusion in the destinations marketing campaigns and promotional activity throughout the year
+• Inclusion in the destinations marketing campaigns, consumer e-newsletters and promotional activity throughout the year

 For further information about advertising with VisitWorthing contact the Tourism Team or Tel: 01273 263022.

-Business Link is an online resource for businesses offering free advice and information on many issues that will help your business to grow.
+Gov.uk has an online resource for businesses offering free advice and information on many issues that will help you start and grow your business.

 Tourism South East: Tourism Training offers a range of training opportunities throughout the year on everything from customer service to social media.

 An accredited Sussex Breakfast is made from at least 60% of local, seasonal ingredients – and must include free range eggs and sausages or bacon from free range or low intensive barn reared pork.
 These must be sourced direct from an approved producer or farm shop that are supplied by local farmers and craft processors.

 Businesses that can demonstrate a commitment to sourcing local produce against a monitored criteria are eligible to display the Sussex Breakfast marque in their advertising activities.

 Businesses that can demonstrate a commitment to green and sustainable practices might be interested in subscribing to the Green Tourism Business Scheme to achieve a bronze, silver or gold accreditation.

 Sustainable Tourism for Dummies is a new book in the Dummies series of easy to use guidance by Wiley publishers designed to help tourism businesses of all sizes to be more sustainable.